- Four poster bed

 A beautifully presented semi-detached Herefordshire holiday cottage in the heart of the thriving village of Whitchurch on the edge of the Royal Forest of Dean.
-This delightful Whitchurch cottage boasts many original features, such as wooden floors and ornate fireplaces, which combine with very comfortable furnishings to provide an excellent holiday base for a break with family and friends.
-Set over three floors, this Herefordshire cottage has seven charming bedrooms, including one with a stunning four poster bed, made with wood from the Forest of Dean, and a luxurious en-suite bathroom with roll-top bath.
+This delightful cottage boasts many original features, such as wooden floors and ornate fireplaces, which combine with very comfortable furnishings to provide an excellent holiday base for a break with family and friends.
+Set over three floors, the cottage has seven charming bedrooms, including one with a stunning four poster bed, made with wood from the Forest of Dean, and a luxurious en-suite bathroom with roll-top bath.
 The well-equipped fitted kitchen with AGA is a great size for preparing meals all the group can enjoy in the dining room with its decorative fire, before retiring to the sitting room with its cosy open fire, to relax and unwind after a day exploring this memorable area of the country.
-The garden of this cottage near Ross-on-Wye boasts a patio with furniture and BBQ, perfect for an evening drink, a lawned area for the children to run off some excess energy, and a summerhouse, great for a little shade on a sunny afternoon.
+The garden boasts a patio with furniture and BBQ, perfect for an evening drink, a lawned area for the children to run off some excess energy, and a summerhouse, great for a little shade on a sunny afternoon.
 Visit the nearby market town of Ross-on-Wye, spectacular Symonds Yat, historic Monmouth, the Forest of Dean with its numerous activities, and Goodrich Castle.
 A fabulous base for an unforgettable Herefordshire holiday, at any time of year.

 Over three floors.
 Seven bedrooms: 1 x four poster double with en-suite roll-top bath, basin and WC, 1 x double with en-suite shower, basin and WC, 1 x family room with 1 king-size double, 1 single and 1 fold-out single bed with en-suite shower, basin and WC, 1 x family room with 3 singles with en-suite shower, basin and WC, 1 x family room with 1 double and 1 single with en-suite shower, basin and WC, 1 x second floor family suite split into 2 rooms - 1 x king-size double, and 1 x twin with 1 x adult bunks and en-suite shower, basin and WC.
 Ground floor bathroom with bath, separate shower, basin and WC.
 Ground floor basin and WC.
 Kitchen with dining area (seats 8).
 Utility.
 Dining room (seats 20).
 Sitting room (seats 20) with open fire.
 Second sitting room (seats 6) with double and single sofa beds.
 Small conservatory (seats 2).
 Boot room.